 The University of Houston Downtown’s Court Reporting Program will be offered as an interactive online course.
 You will be learning Mark Kislingbury’s entire curriculum in video and audio format, supplemented with video conferences with your instructor and classmates three times a week between 6pm to 8pm (CST).

-In addition, there will be an optional face-to-face meeting with the instructor on campus twice a month: Saturdays 9am to 12pm (CST).
+In addition, there will be an optional face-to-face meeting with the instructor on campus once a month: Saturdays 9am to 12pm (CST).

 The program will be divided in two modules: Court Reporting Theory & Related Subjects and Speed Building.